-Itawamba Community College's response to the internal control over compliance findings identified in our audit is described in the accompanying Corrective Action Plan.
+Itawamba Community College's response to the internal control over compliance finding identified in our audit is described in the accompanying Auditee's Corrective Action Plan.
 Itawamba Community College's response was not subjected to the auditing procedures applied in the audit of compliance and, accordingly, we express no opinion on the response.